 Enjoy these Banana Chocolate Chip Muffins for breakfast or dessert.
 They are easy to make and all you need are 11 ingredients and few minutes of hands-on preparation time.
 They are super soft and moist and come with a crunchy streusel topping.
-By the way, have you tried my banana walnut muffins?
+By the way, have you tried my banana walnut muffins yet?

 In a medium bowl, combine flour, baking powder, and salt and set aside.
 In a large mixing bowl, whisk mashed bananas and sugar until combined.
 Slowly stir in oil.
 Then add eggs and vanilla.